crenteriam/crenteriam.github.oi/research.md

 <!--TEXT STARTS HERE-->
-Is remarkable how some technological innovations have impacted people's lifestyles and behaviors, organizational practices, and social dynamics.
-Web 2.0 applications,[^1] distributed computing, and artifical intelligence, for example, have transformed the production, storage, processing and transmission of information.
+I find fascinating how some technological innovations have impacted people's lifestyles and behaviors, organizational practices, and social dynamics.
+Web 2.0 applications, distributed computing, and artifical intelligence, for example, have transformed the way we produce, storage, process and transmit information.

-I find joy understanding the implications of *information technologies in organizations*; how, for example, they transform citizen participation, managerial practices in workplaces, decision-making practices or *how* (and *how good*) public services are being delivered.

-Thinking of information technologies as instruments for change, I do research seeking to address three contemporary challenges of public administration:
+I find joy understanding the implications of these information technologies in organizations; how, for example, they transform citizen participation, managerial and decision-making practices or the delivery of public services.
+My research seeks to better understand the use of information technologies as instruments for addressing three contemporary challenges of public administration:

 - Improving citizen participation and governance mechanisms
 - Improving the quality of decision-making in government
 - Stengthening democratic values in public institutions

-Seeking answers for these challenges, I analyze the interactions between social and technological change, social mobilization, and citizen participation; I explore the evolution of bureaucracies in the XXI century; and I study the causes and consequences of the declining trust in government.
+Seeking answers for these challenges, I analyze the interactions between social and technological change, social mobilization, and citizen participation, and  I explore the evolution of bureaucracies in the XXI century.

 <!--TEXT ENDS HERE-->
 <center>